Which of the following changes would cause the demand curve for c... | Study Prep in Pearson+

 1

-Option 1: A new sales tax increasing the price consumers pay for coffee changes the effective price, causing a movement along the demand curve, not a shift.

-Option 2: A decrease in the price of coffee beans lowers production costs, which affects the supply curve, not the demand curve.
+Understand the difference between a change in demand and a change in quantity demanded: A change in demand means the entire demand curve shifts either to the right (increase) or left (decrease), while a change in quantity demanded means movement along the same demand curve due to a change in the price of the good.

+Identify factors that cause a demand curve to shift: These include changes in consumer income, tastes and preferences, prices of related goods (substitutes or complements), expectations about future prices, and the number of buyers.

-Option 3: An increase in consumers' incomes (assuming coffee is a normal good) changes a non-price determinant of demand, causing the entire demand curve to shift to the right (increase in demand).
-This is a shift, not a movement.
+Analyze the effect of an increase in consumers' incomes when coffee is a normal good: Since coffee is a normal good, an increase in income will increase consumers' willingness and ability to buy coffee at every price, causing the demand curve to shift to the right.

-Option 4: A decrease in the price of coffee causes a movement along the demand curve, not a shift.
+Evaluate the impact of a government price ceiling making coffee cheaper: This affects the price of coffee directly, leading to a movement along the demand curve (change in quantity demanded), not a shift in demand.

+Recognize that changes in the price of coffee itself (increase or decrease) cause movements along the demand curve, not shifts in the demand curve.

 Watch next